mi3nts/canopy/onboarding.md

 exit 0
 ```

-Whenever internet is available it will automatically  update the rtc using the system time
+Whenever internet is available it will automatically update the rtc using the ntp time with the line `hwclock -w` given above.
+Likewise when there is no internet the rtc updates the system clock using `hwclock -s`.